yfcheng/hackerrank/README.md

 ## Linked Lists
 - Write code to remove duplicates from an unsorted linked list.
-- Write an algorithm to find the kth to last element of a singly linked list.
+- Write an algorithm to find the nth to last element of a singly linked list.
+[Solution](https://raw.githubusercontent.com/senthil1216/hackerrank/master/linked-list/n_node_from_last.py)
 - Implement an algorithm to delete a node from a single linked list, given only access to that node.
 - Write code to partition a linked list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.
 - Given two numbers represented as a linked list, calcuate and return their sum represented as a linked list.